james-evolution/trampoline-world/README.md

 # Trampoline World

-Server-side and client-side source code for a full-stack web application used to log and track trampoline orders.
+A full-stack persistent web application that can be installed both as a standalone desktop application or a mobile app (compatible with both iOS and Android).
-<br>It can also be installed a standalone desktop application or a mobile application.
-Compatible with both iOS and Android.
+<br>Effectively a CRM for tracking customer orders.
-<br>Built for someone very dear to my heart.
+<br><br>Built for someone very dear to my heart.

 ## Running the application